The definitive guide to Whey Protein

 For those looking to lose weight, this supplement can be a good ally in maintaining lean mass while eliminating fat.

 What is the best Whey Protein supplement?

-The best supplement is one that has the highest amount of quality protein, with the least amount of carbohydrates and fats.
+The best supplement is the one that has the highest amount of quality protein, with the lowest amount of carbohydrates and fats.

 What is the worst Whey Protein supplement?

 Products with a high amount of carbohydrates and low amounts of protein should be avoided.

-Protein sources should be whey protein, not wheat and companion proteins.
+Protein sources should be whey protein and not wheat and other proteins.